fortrabbit/blog/the-roadmap.md

 ---
 title: The Roadmap
 author: fl
 published: true
-excerpt: "By 2009, computers will disappear."
+excerpt: By 2009, computers will disappear.
 created: 2012-11-19
+tags:
+  - chronicles
 ---

 According to Ray Kurzweil, we are in the **»Leveling Off Phase**«.
 I think we all agree that technology is moving fast these days.
 For us it is a real fun ride to see new web technologies popping up each day.
 And it is even more fun to be a (small) part of it – pushing things forward.
 Our platform enables PHP developers to be more productive and to do better things in shorter time with more comfort.